-The men’s ice hockey competition at the 2018 Winter Olympics in PyeongChang, South Korea, begins on Feb.
-14. The top seeds are Canada, Olympic Athletes from Russia and Sweden, but as the past century has shown us, anything can happen.
+The men’s ice hockey competition at the 2022 Winter Olympics in Beijing, begins on Feb.
+9. The lack of NHL players participating because of COVID-19 will be felt, but as the past century has shown us, anything can happen.
 Some gold medal-winning teams have had to overcome ties and/or losses to win.
 Others have dominated from the get-go.
 Here are the 10 best men’s ice hockey teams in Olympic history.

 10. Canada, 1920

 Ice hockey was actually first introduced at the Summer Olympics in Antwerp in 1920.
 Only seven countries participated and the Winnipeg Falcons, an amateur hockey team, represented Canada.
 The Canadians blew out their three opponents by a combined score of 29-1 to win the first gold medal in ice hockey in Olympic history.

 9. Canada, 1928

 As the defending Olympic champion, Canada was given a bye from the first round and advanced to the medal round.
 There, they shut out Sweden, Great Britain and Switzerland to win a third consecutive gold medal.

 8. Soviet Union, 1956